-The TMC2660C is downward compatible to the TMC2660.
-It is designed for compatibility to existing applications, while offering several enhancements and options for new designs.
+The TMC260C / TMC261C are downward compatible to the non-C-types.
+They are designed for compatibility to existing applications, while offering several enhancements and options for new designs.

 ENHANCEMENTS IN C-TYPE

 - More silent chopper operation, silent motor at low motor velocity. - VCC_IO is monitored by internal reset circuitry to ensure clean power-up and power-down. - Overtemperature shutdown has added hysteresis.
 After exceeding the temperature threshold, the driver stage remains off, until temperature falls below the 120°C pre-warning threshold. - Reduced power dissipation of internal circuitry, leading to lower heat-up. - CMOS input levels are increased with 5V VCC_IO level to increase noise rejection. - Reduced filtering time for STEP & DIR inputs to reduce the risk of missed step pulses.